AlexBurnes/pre-push/activeContext.md

   - Dependency-aware display that waits for required steps - ✅ IMPLEMENTED

 ## Recent Changes
+- **Project Version Detection Fix**: Fixed project version detection to use git instead of VERSION file
+  - **COMPLETED**: Updated version-go library from v1.2.5 to v1.3.0 with new GetVersion() API
+  - **COMPLETED**: Modified getVersionFromLibrary() to use version.GetVersion() for git-based detection
+  - **COMPLETED**: Removed VERSION file reading that was showing pre-push tool version instead of project version
+  - **COMPLETED**: Project version now correctly detected from git tags
+  - **COMPLETED**: All tests passing with updated library
+  - **COMPLETED**: Version detection simplified with direct GetVersion() function call
 - **CLI Behavior Improvements**: Enhanced CLI behavior for better user experience and clearer command structure
   - **COMPLETED**: Modified CLI to only check/update Git hooks when 'install' command is provided
   - **COMPLETED**: Added usage printing when no command is provided in CLI arguments